 The economic life of the Harappan people

 Agriculture production was high because Harappa had a sufficient surplus.
 It was stored in greeneries found in cities life Harappa & Mesopotamia.
-Multiple cropping also practices by Harappan.
-Harappan also aware of crop rotation.
+Multiple cropping is also practiced by Harappan.
+Harappan is also aware of crop rotation.

 Pottery making was also an important craft.
-Black on redware, were used by Harappan.
+Black on redware, was used by Harappan.
 Seal making was also an important craft.
 More than 2500 seals have been discovered from Harappan cities.
 These seals were mostly made of steatite.
 Chanhudaro (Sindh) was a prominent toy manufacturing center.
-Sukkur (Gujarat) was a famous center of the stone cutting industry.
+Sukkur (Gujarat) was a famous center of the stone-cutting industry.

 Trade and Commerce: Trade & Commerce was the main basis of the Harappan economy.
 Most of Harappan was involved in Trade & Commerce activities.
 The Harappan practiced the local region as well as external trade.
 Local trade was with the nearby settlements.
-Regional trade was with different parts of the Indian subcontinent & external trade was with other contemporary civilization that is Mesopotamia & Egyptian civilization.
+Regional trade was with different parts of the Indian subcontinent & external trade was with other contemporary civilizations that as Mesopotamia & Egyptian civilizations.

-The Harappan imported gold from Karnataka, lead form Central India.
-Amethyst from Maharashtra, shells from the western coastal region, copper from the Khetri mine, lapis lazuli (bluestone) from Badakshan (Afghanistan).
+The Harappan imported gold from Karnataka, and lead from Central India.
+Amethyst from Maharashtra, shells from the western coastal region, copper from the Khetri mine, and lapis lazuli (bluestone) from Badakshan (Afghanistan).
 Harappan exported primary & secondary products to the outside world.
 They imported bullion.
 The external trade was in favor of Harappan as a result of which a huge amount of foreign wealth moved into Harappan cities.
-It was the main source of prosperity of Harappan Civilization
+It was the main source of prosperity for the Harappan Civilization

-According to Mesopotamia record, Dilman (Behren) & Makan (Makaran coast) were intermediate trading stations of Harappan people.
-Monetization of economic was absent Harappan didn’t use coins.
+According to Mesopotamia records, Dilman (Behren) & Makan (Makaran coast) were intermediate trading stations of the Harappan people.
+Monetization of the economy was absent Harappan didn’t use coins.
 Their trade was practiced through Barter (exchange of goods).